Harald V: 2010s

-When the King and Queen turned 80 years old in 2017, the King decided to open the former royal stables to the public as a gift to his wife, the Queen.
+When the King and Queen turned 80 years old in 2017, Harald decided to open the former royal stables to the public as a gift to his wife.
 The new venue was named The Queen Sonja Art Stable and is the first institution owned by the royal family which is permanently open to the public.
-King Harald was made Name of the Year by the newspaper VG in 2017.
+Harald was named Name of the Year by the newspaper VG in 2017.